dylemma/xml-spac/readme.md

 # The New Way

-**SPaC** treats XML as a stream of events, and makes it easy to define consumers for that stream.
+**XML SPaC** treats XML as a stream of events, and makes it easy to define consumers for that stream.
 There are three central concepts in the library: Parser, Splitter, and Transformer.

 ## Parser